department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 ### Am I eligible for a VA Survivors Pension as the child of a deceased wartime Veteran?

-You may be able to get this benefit if you’re unmarried and you meet at least one of the requirements listed below.
+If you’re unmarried and you meet at least one of the requirements listed below, you may be eligible for this benefit.

 **At least one of these must be true:**